moliver28/research-handbook/content/handbook/entity/gmbh-germany.md

 **Parental Leave and GitLab's Global Parental Leave Policy**

-GitLab GmbH employees in Germany are entitled to both the statutory German parental and meternity leave as well as [GitLab's global 16-week paid parental leave policy](handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
+GitLab GmbH employees in Germany are entitled to both the statutory German parental and maternity leave as well as [GitLab's global 16-week paid parental leave policy](handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
 Here's how these policies interact:

 - Maternity Leave: The statutory maternity leave period (minimum 14 weeks for single births) is separate from and precedes both statutory German parental leave and GitLab's paid parental leave.
 - Parental Leave: When overlapping with statutory paternity leave, GitLab's paid parental leave will substitute for the gaps in payment.